Archive for the ‘News’ Category

 Michele is an animal rights activist, donating time and money to local animal shelters in an attempt to rescue and find forever homes for neglected and abused animals.

 When not working or donating his time, Malcolm enjoys working on his farm, traveling with family and trail riding.
 Michele enjoys anything family, interior decorating and design, and for those of you who know her… shopping!

 Join us for our March webinar focusing on:

-presented by Dave Kennedy of First Credit Resources
+presented by Dave Kennedy, ARA Director of Compliance & CEO of First Credit Resources

 American Recovery Association provides a free continuing education webinar series for recovery and remarketing professionals.
 The one-hour webinar offers education about the latest recovery laws and regulations, compliance policies and industry issues.